The race returns May 4, 2024. Registration opens September 1st at 7am.

-The Door County Half Marathon will be held Saturday, May 4, 2013 at 10 a.m.
-The entire half marathon is run on paved surfaces in Peninsula State Park.
-This U.S. Track and Field certified course starts and finishes near Nicolet Beach.
 The course winds through the park, giving runners breathtaking views of Lake Michigan, shaded areas through the woods, challenging hills and ever-changing scenery throughout one of Wisconsin’s most popular parks.

 The race begins a few hundred yards west of the Half Marathon starting line on Shore Road.
-Partiipants will follow the out-and-back course to the Eagle Bluff Lighthouse, where runners will turn around to head back on Shore Road to the finish line.
+Participants will follow the out-and-back course to the Eagle Bluff Lighthouse, where runners will turn around to head back on Shore Road to the finish line.

 The Nicolet Bay 5k will use the same finish line as the half marathon.

 The new route for the 5k will make for a cleaner finishing area for both races, allowing nearly all 5k participants to finish before the half marathon runners come through, while providing amazing views of Horseshoe Island, the lake, and the lighthouse.